-You will need a headset with a microphone and headphones to record speech in activities featured on the DVD-ROMs as well as for use with the real time audio-visual conferencing tool and to take part in the online tutorials and speaking test at the end of the module.
-You will also need a DVD player or DVD drive on your computer to play the DVD-video.
+You will need a headset with a microphone and headphones to record speech in activities featured in the audio-visual interactive material as well as for use with the real time audio-visual conferencing tool and to take part in the online tutorials.

 To be able to talk and listen in our online discussions you will need both a microphone and speakers/headphones.